Can Saunas Help You Lose Weight? Exploring the Science Behind Sauna Use

 The Role of Water Weight vs Fat Loss

-One of the biggest misconceptions is that the pounds you see drop after a sauna session are fat loss.
+One of the biggest misconceptions about saunas is that the pounds you see drop after a session are due to fat loss.
 In reality, this is primarily:

 Sweat loss